 - Bed injuries like bedsores (pressure ulcers), side rail injuries, or even strangulation

-- Reports of falling or evidence of past falls (indicating the resident is not receiving appropriate assistance moving around, getting out of the bed, or using the bathroom)
+- Reports of falling or evidence of a past fall.
+This may show that the resident living here isn’t getting the right help to move around, get out of bed, or use the bathroom

 - Head injuries